children and adolescents with obesity in the world

 1 / 3

-In Brazil, one in three children is overweight or obese
+In Brazil, one in three children have excess weight (overweight or obesity)

 Over the past 40 years, childhood obesity worldwide has increased from 1% to 6% in girls, and from 1% to 8% in boys.
 The vast majority (about 70%) of adolescents with obesity will maintain this condition in adulthood.